robertroessler/rmj/README.md

 The RMj (rmj) "mini" JSON parser project *can* be seen as YAJP (Yet Another JSON Parser) - OK, it probably *will* be seen that way, as it is technically guilty as charged.

-It is written in fairly idiomatic modern C++ 20, but it has a key advantage: it uses the **rva::variant** template class from the [Recursive Variant Authority](https://github.com/codeinred/recursive-variant) to provide a pretty convincing simulation of an actual recursive "sum type" - which, of course, is not provided by the C++ language at this time.
+It is written in idiomatic modern C++ 20, but it has a key advantage: it uses the **rva\:\:variant** template class from the [Recursive Variant Authority](https://github.com/codeinred/recursive-variant) to provide a pretty convincing simulation of an actual *recursive* "sum type" - which, of course, is not provided by the C++ language at this time.

 See the [recursive-variant](https://github.com/codeinred/recursive-variant)